This article first appeared in Issue 200 and it

 issue 12 the

-'Noticeboard'
+'Noticeboard' page

-forerunner to
+- the forerunner to

-our Peoples
+our Peoples Page

-Page and What's On
+and What's On

-pages - was becoming
+pages - was

-established and regular
+and regular

-contributors were emerging, including an
+were emerging,

-occasional column written by 'Bucket Of Booze'
+column written by 'Bucket Of

-which poked fun at village events.
-Local news included
+Booze' which poked fun at village

-the granting of planning permission for conversion of the former
+planning permission for conversion of the former

-school to a restaurant, despite a petition against it signed by 42 local
+school to a restaurant, despite a petition against it signed by

-does today.
+he still does today.

 Issue 12 also contained the news that Aston Abbotts had won the